 The Blue Zone

 The Blue zone is the easiest of the 3 zones, but it is a great zone for weight loss.
 Training in the Blue zone helps lower blood pressure, cholesterol levels, body fat.
 The Blue zone improves overall health, though it doesn’t do a lot to increase aerobic capacity.
 In this heart rate zone you can talk easily and experience little to no discomfort.
-For those familiar with the Rate of Perceived Exertion, or RPE scale, the easy Blue zone has a range of 1-21 and is defined as “an aerobic activity that does not cause a noticeable change in breathing and can be sustained for at least 60 minutes.”
+For those familiar with the Rate of Perceived Exertion, or RPE scale, the easy Blue zone has a range of 1-2 out of 10 on the REP scale and is defined as “an aerobic activity that does not cause a noticeable change in breathing and can be sustained for at least 60 minutes.”

 2 Warm-ups, cool-downs and active recovery sets should be done in this zone.
 For novice and returning exercisers, the Blue zone is the perfect zone to re-boot a training regime.
 While the total calories burned here are low (4-6 kcal/min), fat serves as the main source of fuel, again making this zone great for losing weight.